equinor/ccs-scripts/docs/azure/get-started.md

     Remember to change the highlighted sections.

-    If you are using another subscirption than S268, update with your own subscription number.
+    If you are using another subscription than S268, update with your own subscription number.

 | Command line      | Description |
 | ----------- | ----------- |